 Like anything in life, meditation can cause problems when it is misused or misunderstood.
-If you don’t approach meditation with the correct preparation and attitude, you can become excessively introverted and psychological disturbed.
+If you don’t approach meditation with the correct preparation and attitude, you can become excessively introverted and psychologically disturbed.
 It’s also possible to develop physical symptoms such as digestive problems, joint stiffness, muscle pain and metabolic imbalance.

 Yogic perspective on the dangers of meditation

-For meditation to be successful it’s important to balance ida and pingala nadis, the mental and physical energies, otherwise, your brain and mind can become over-stimulated, and depleted.
+For meditation to be successful it’s important to balance ida and Pingala nadis, the mental and physical energies, otherwise, your brain and mind can become over-stimulated, and depleted.

 Common meditation mistakes